mattermost/mattermost-test-management/data/test-cases/self-hosted/in-product-purchase/test-2.md

 - Have a workspace with test self-hosted currently on free plan.
 - Make sure the instance where feature is being tested had the feature flag 'ServiceSettings.SelfHostedPurchase' enabled
+- Instance will also need CloudSettings.CWSURL and CloudSettings.CWSAPIURL.
+  hint: we can use cws-rfqa.test.mattermost.com

 Test:

 - Follow steps in <test-1.md> to make a purchase.